pariyatti/kosa-rails/README.md

 https://neo4j.com/download/

 - Make the AppImage executable, run it, and then trim the whitespace from the software key the website gave you.
-- Create a `Pariyatti` project with a db named `kosa`.
+- Create a `Pariyatti` project with a db named `kosa3`.
 Turn off auth for development (to match the Rake task default).
 Change the ports (`Settings` tab) to avoid conflicts.
 Restart the db.

 ```
 dbms.security.auth_enabled=false